OSMNames/OSMNames/README.md

 Database of geographic place names with hierarchy and bounding boxes from OpenStreetMap for full text search downloadable for free: http://osmnames.org

+## Support

+If you are a programmer or a documenter and have a pull request, feel free to do so.

+If you are a user and have questions, we're sorry that we can't give individual support.
+Pls. ask support questions over at Stack Overflow https://stackoverflow.com/search?q=OSMNames .

 ## Target of OSM Names

 - Downloadable gazeteer data a la GeoNames.org: http://download.geonames.org/export/dump/ but each record has bounding box and an importance rank known from Nominatim